-I, the undersigned, hereby declare that: 1.
-I am a director or officer of, or have a direct or indirect material interest in, the following businesses or organizations (including, as the case may be, corporations, partnerships, sole proprietorships, tribunals, societies, associations or charities) that might reasonably be construed as, or give rise to, a conflict of interest: BU SINESS(ES) OR ORGANIZATION(S) AND NATURE OF INTEREST a b.
-(At tach additional pages as required) 2.
-To the best of my knowledge, the following contracts are in place between the Workers' Safety and Compensation Board: SINESS(ES) OR ORGANIZATION(S) AND NATURE OF INTEREST b. tach additional pages as required) (At tach additional pages as required) 3.
+I, the undersigned, hereby declare that:

+1. I am a director or officer of, or have a direct or indirect material interest in, the following businesses or organizations (including, as the case may be, corporations, partnerships, sole proprietorships, tribunals, societies, associations or charities) that might reasonably be construed as, or give rise to, a conflict of interest:

+sole proprietorships, tribunals, societies, associations or charities) that might reasonably be construed as, or give rise to, a conflict of interest: ВU JSINESS(ES) OR ORGANIZATION(S) AND NATURE OF INTEREST a. b.
+(At ttach additional pages as required) 2.
+To the best of my knowledge, the following contracts are in place between the Workers' Safety and Compensation Board: a. .
+ISINESS(ES) OR ORGANIZATION(S) AND NATURE OF INTEREST b.
+(A ttach additional pages as required) 3.
 Should my personal situation with regard to the above relationships change before the yearly renewal of this declaration, I will notify the Chief Financial Officer in writing as soon as possible.
-4. A close family member is a director or officer of, or have a direct or indirect material interest in, the following businesses or organizations (including, as the case may be, corporations, partnerships, sole proprietorships, tribunals, societies, associations or charities) that might reasonably be construed as, or give rise to, a conflict of interest: SINESS(ES) OR ORGANIZATION(S) AND NATURE OF INTEREST the event that a close family member (that is, a spouse or domestic partner, children of the
+4. A close family member is a director or officer of, or have a direct or indirect material interest in, the following businesses or organizations (including, as the case may be, corporations, partnerships, sole proprietorships, tribunals, societies, associations or charities) that might reasonably be construed as, or give rise to, a conflict of interest:

+BUSINESS(ES) OR ORGANIZATION(S) AND NATURE OF INTEREST

+a.

+b.

-In the event that a close family member (that is, a spouse or domestic partner, children of the Decision Maker or their domestic partner, or dependants of the Decision Maker) becomes a party to a material contract or a proposed material contract with the WSCB, or is a director or officer of, or has a material interest in, any business or organization that is a party to a material contract or a proposed material contract with the WSCB, I will notify the Chief Financial Officer in writing as soon as possible.
+In the event that a close family member (that is, a spouse or domestic partner, children of the Decision Maker or their domestic partner, or dependants of the Decision Maker) becomes a party to a material contract or a proposed material contract with the board, or is a director or officer of, or has a material interest in, any business or organization that is a party to a material contract or a proposed material contract with the board, I will notify the Chief Financial Officer in writing as soon as possible.